How to Grow Garlic

 Softneck garlic does not produce a scape in the summer so there’s no extra labor!
 Simply wait until there are five remaining green leaves on the stalk and harvest.
 Softneck garlic can also split so be sure not to wait too long before harvesting.

 Garlic needs to be cured in order to store well (though it can also be eaten fresh).
 Cure your garlic in a cool, dry place with good airflow.
 Your garlic can be laid out flat on the floor or be hung up in small bundles of four to six bulbs.
-A spare room with a ceiling fan works great.
+A spare room with a ceiling fan works great, but a shed or garage is a common place to cure garlic.
 Airflow is super important in this stage to prevent mold from forming.
+Make sure the bulbs aren’t too crowded.
+Garlic can be cured for two to six weeks under the skin and the neck is thoroughly dried.
+Cut the neck back one inch above the bulb.

 Storage Methods